WOOD6563/WOOD6563/README.md

 - 👋 Hi, I’m TANISH SINGH
 - 👀 I’m interested in Haking and coding
 - 🌱 I’m currently learning LINUX
-- 💞️ I’m looking to collaborate on SIDDHARTH
 - 📫 How to reach me:-
 - 😄 Pronouns: wood
 - ⚡ Fun fact: im not DEV